ChatGPT vs Averi AI for Content Marketing: Tips, Tricks, and Traps to Avoid

 You're not doing it wrong.
 You're just hitting the ceiling of what general-purpose AI can deliver for serious content marketing.

 Content marketing requires consistency, strategic alignment, and brand distinctiveness that generic AI struggles to maintain.
-While 83% of marketers now use AI for content creation, most are discovering that faster isn't always better, especially when faster means generic.
+While 81% of B2B marketers now use generative AI tools, most are discovering that faster isn't always better—especially when faster means generic.

-Whether you're sticking with ChatGPT or ready to upgrade, you'll walk away knowing how to create content that actually drives results instead of just filling your calendar.
+Whether you're sticking with ChatGPT or ready to upgrade to a complete content workflow, you'll walk away knowing how to create content that actually drives results instead of just filling your calendar.

 Understanding Content Marketing in the AI Era